 But before you break out in a cold sweat, it’s worth remembering that there’s always a solution.
 The answer?
 Go digital.

-Faced with the prospect of substantial fines or even prison, many businesses are now moving away from paper log books in favour of digital reporting software.
+Many businesses are now moving away from paper logbooks in favour of digital reporting software.

 It also gives businesses more confidence that they’re complying with the relevant legislation.
 But perhaps most importantly, it demonstrates that a business is truly committed to keeping its customers safe.

-Waving goodbye to paper log books has obvious advantages but that’s not to say the switch to a digital solution is always an easy one.
-Far from it.
+Waving goodbye to paper logbooks has obvious advantages, but that’s not to say this transformation is just about compliance.

-But while adoption can be challenging, many clients tell me that the benefits of moving to a digital management platform have made the journey worthwhile.
-I’ll leave it to you to decide whether the extra grey hairs and wrinkles are worth it.
+While adoption can be daunting, my clients tell me that the benefits of moving to a digital management platform have made the journey worthwhile.